We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Cochlear implants: These are two-part electronic devices that are appropriate for some individuals with severe hearing loss.
 A surgeon inserts one part under the skin, and the other part sits behind the ear.

-Below are some common questions and answers about Jabra Enhance:
+Below are some common questions and answers about Jabra Enhance.

-Jabra hearing aids start at $1,595.
+Are Jabra hearing aids good?

 Are Jabra hearing aids just amplifiers?

-No, they are classes as hearing aids.
+No, Jabra offers hearing aids.

 The FDA has approved Jabra hearing aids as safe to use, so a person interested in purchasing one of their devices can feel assured that they meet federal standards.